Schwäbisch Gmünd: Spring 2016 storm

 On some of the last days of May 2016, a major storm that hit parts of France and southwestern Germany resulted in extensive flooding and damage to Schwäbisch Gmünd and the death of two people in the city.

 Notable structures

-Schwäbisch Gmünd is home to many historically structures and buildings.
+Schwäbisch Gmünd is home to many historically important structures and buildings.
 These include fortifications and civic and religious buildings.

 City hall

 Sitting at the south end of the Markt Square there lies the city hall.
 Before becoming the city hall, the city hall was the Debler patrician house and was originally constructed by city architect Johann Michael Keller.
 In fact, Dominikus Debler, remembered for his work writing the city chronicle, spent his childhood there.
 However, in 1793 a fire destroyed much of the city between Kornhaus and the Klösterle, leaving city leadership concerned for the safety of the old city hall.
 The Old City Hall (Altes Rathaus) was a fachwerk structure reminiscent of Kornhaus that stood between the Marienbrünnen and the present-day city hall.
 Both the initial construction of the building and the conversion of the Debler patrician house into the city hall were undertaken by Johann Michael Keller.
 The Old City Hall was deconstructed in two weeks and the only remaining artifacts that can be found on the present-day city hall are two of the bells on the bell tower and the clock face.